QVC (British TV channel): History

 The original US channel was founded in 1986 in West Chester, Pennsylvania by Joseph Segel.
 It grew into a multinational corporation, specialising in televised home shopping.
 It now broadcasts in five countries to 141 million consumers.
 The name is an initialism—standing for Quality, Value, Convenience.
 However, unlike in the US, the expansion of the initialism is no longer used on air in the UK.

 The UK venture launched on 1 October 1993, becoming the UK's first full-time home shopping channel, and in 1998 the UK venture turned its first net profit (£12.5 million), against a loss of £228,000 in 1997.
 Originally 20% owned by Sky, it became a wholly owned subsidiary of the US broadcaster in 2004.

+QVC UK ended its broadcasts on analogue satellite on 30 June 2001.

-In 2008 QVC UK launched a multiscreen video service accessible via the interactive television layer, making three video streams available to Sky viewers via the red button:
+In 2008, QVC UK launched a multiscreen video service accessible via the interactive television layer, making three video streams available to Sky viewers via the red button: